 - Impact area of 1500mm is recommended around and between fixed equipment items that measure greater than 600mm and up to 1500mm above ground level. - Impact area of up to 1700mm is recommended for fixed equipment 1500-1800mm above ground level.

 For moveable play equipment:

-• Items such as trestle frames, portable forts, climbing structures, balancing equipment and slides that measure 600-1500mm above ground level a minimum impact area of 1500mm is recommended.
+• Impact area of 1500mm is recommended for items such as trestle frames, portable forts, climbing structures, balancing equipment and slides that measure 600-1500mm above ground level.